containers/crun-vm/README.md

 # The `crun-qemu` OCI runtime

-This is an **experimental** [OCI Runtime] implementation that enables `podman run` to work with VM images packaged in container images.
-The objective is to make running VMs (in simple configurations) as easy as running containers, while leveraging the existing container image distribution infrastructure.
+This is an **experimental** [OCI Runtime] that enables `podman run` to work with VM images.
+The objective is to make running VMs (in simple configurations) as easy as running containers.

-The runtime expects container images to contain a VM image file with any name under `/` or under `/disk/`.
-No other files may exist in those directories.
-(This convention is followed by KubeVirt `containerDisk`s, so you can use those containers with this runtime.)

 ## Trying it out